The Dam Half and Dam Full courses are

 top and bottom, fairly plush in the middle.
 At the bottom,

-you’ll turn on Boiling Springs Trail which is a nice, plush
+you’ll turn onto Boiling Springs Trail which is a nice, plush

 piece of single track to take you to the finish at the